hoanganh1999/Tutorital.md/README.md

 }

 ## Combining everthing together
-- Add the scipt to the player
+- Add the scipt to the player by dragging the script in the add componet section of the player.
 - Test the character's movement by pressing any arrow key.